itsvks19/mini-shell/README.md

 # Mini Shell

+> [!NOTE]
+> This project was created by me, as a learning exercise to explore and understand Rust, especially for building cross-platform CLI applications.

 A cross-platform shell implementation written in Rust that provides basic file system operations and unified package management across different operating systems.

 ![Mini Shell Screenshot](images/img.png)